mopidy/mopidy-alsamixer/README.rst

   For example try ``min_volume = 30`` and ``max_volume = 70`` to map Mopidy's volume control to the middle
   of ALSA's volume range.

-- ``alsamixer/logarithmic_volume``: Use a logarithmic volume scale.
-This is recommended with the current version of pyalsaaudio, which provides a linear volume scale, whereas volume should be logarithmic.
+- ``alsamixer/volume_scale``: Either 'linear' or 'cubic'.
+The cubic scale is recommended as it produces better results to the ear, and matches the volume scale in alsamixer.
+The default is the linear scale.

 Example ``alsamixer`` section from the Mopidy configuration file::